cobaltians/Cobaltians-CLI/README.md

 ## Cobalt CLI Installation

-    npm install cobalt -g
+    npm install cobalt-cli -g

 Using the -g flag installs the package globally, so it can be used in any project.
 Use sudo if needed.

 ## Create project from the command line

+Choose an app name and a base template

     cobalt create MyApp HelloWorld

 or

     cobalt create MyApp Catalog

-This command will ask for your reverse-style package name "com.example.myApp"
+This will create a MyApp directory and asks if you want to build the corresponding Android and iOS projects.

-All subsequent commands need to be run within the project's directory, or any subdirectories within its scope:
+All subsequent commands need to be run within the project's directory, or any subdirectories within its scope.

     cd myAppName

-## Enable platforms

-    cobalt platform add "iOS"
-    cobalt platform add "Android"

 ## Add Cobalt plugins